Bury St Edmunds social media guru Kim Morrison says promoting your business doesn't have to cost a lot

 When you write a blog post, send it to social media.
 When you take a picture of something, or have a question about something you’re creating, mention it on social media.
 Use social media to engage your audience in creative ways.
 You can use social media to get email list signups, promote events, and more – all free.

 If you’re an expert on anything, you can write a book about the topic.
-You can publish it easily on Kindle, or promote it as a PDF document right from your website.
+You can publish it easily on Kindle, or promote it as a PDF document directly from your website.
 You can sell it, or give it away for free.
 It’s up to you.
-But, a book can push you forward in the eyes of your audience as a true expert and become a calling card.
+But a book can push you forward in the eyes of your audience as a true expert and become a calling card.

 Using your book as a foundation, put the word out that you’re ready to give talks locally and for the cost of a ticket, room and board, go to other speaking events.
-You can even get paid for speaking once you’re established and in demand.
+Sometimes, you can even get paid for speaking once you’re established and in demand.
 So, not only can speaking become a good marketing opportunity, but it can also become a new revenue stream.

 A really great way to increase your customer base is to convince your customers to refer you to others.
 Most of the time satisfied customers will tell others about you, but in some cases they may not because they want to keep you to themselves.
 This is especially true with service-based businesses.
 So, a great way to overcome this issue is to give your customers a reason to tell others about you such as a discount coupon, or additional freebies for each paying customer they send your way.